-The trial is partly funded by The Danish Council for Strategic Research, The Lundbeck Foundation, and The Heart Centre at Rigshospitalet.
-The funders have no influence on the trial design, the execution of the trial or the interpretation of data.
+Funding The trial is partly funded by The Danish Council for Strategic Research (number: 10-092790), The Lundbeck Foundation (journal number: FP 62/2011 and FP 74/2012) and The Heart Centre at Rigshospitalet.
+The funders have no influence on the trial design, the execution of the trial or the interpretation of the data.